Contact: Mary Ann Dodd

 410-820-5433 | [email protected]

-Queenstown, MD, May 9, 2011– The Aspen Institute will host a spring concert featuring the Unified Jazz Ensemble.
-The concert will take place on Sunday, May 22, 2011 at 3:00 pm at the Institute’s Wye Woods Conference Center in Queenstown, MD.
+Queenstown, MD, April 2, 2012 – The Dick Durham Trio will perform at the Aspen Institute on Sunday, April 22, 2012 at 3:00 pm at the Institute’s Wye Woods Conference Center in Queenstown, MD.
+Members of the trio include pianist Dick Durham, bassist Max Murray, and drummer Frank Russo.
 The event is free and open to the public, but registration is required.
 To RSVP, guests must contact Mary Ann Dodd at [email protected], or by calling 410-820-5433.